moneytree/mt-link-javascript-sdk/docs/README.md

 ### openServiceUrl

-This method generates URLs to open various services provided by Moneytree, such as Moneytree Account Settings and Vault, etc. If you want to use the URLs for other purposes or load them in a different way, use this API instead of `openService`.
+This method can generate URLs for various services provided by Moneytree, such as Moneytree Account Settings and Vault.
+See the `openService` API for details on combining the various options.

-<strong>NOTE:</strong> calling this API before calling `init` will open the services view without branding (company logo etc.)

 <h6>Usage:</h6>